 4.8.
-Safety Statement
+Safety Statement / Health and Safety Policy Declaration

-Employers must have a written safety statement, based on the hazard identification and risk assessment carried out, which specifies how they are going to manage and secure the safety, health and welfare of all employees at work.
+Employers must have a written Safety Statement, Health and Safety Policy Declaration or equivalent, based on the hazard identification and risk assessment carried out, which specifies how they are going to manage and secure the safety, health and welfare of all employees at work.